-Today, she is a pain management nurse practitioner at the Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern) in Zion, Illinois.
-She works with cancer patients who are experiencing acute or chronic pain and shares that while treating those who are suffering can be a challenging career path to choose, it is a very rewarding one.
+Today, she is a pain management nurse practitioner at the Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern) in Illinois and is a Chair for the Advanced Practice Professional Council there.
+She works with cancer patients who are experiencing acute or chronic pain.
+While treating those who are suffering can be a challenging career path, she finds it a very rewarding one.

-Make a binder and organize with information you come across.
-Create flowcharts; include immunization schedules, antibiotics commonly prescribed, medications and dosing most frequently used.
-Include phone numbers so you are readily able to find and give to patients or as reference for yourself.
-Include anything that you would like to have available as a quick reference.
+Make a binder and organize the information you come across.
+Create flowcharts and include immunization schedules, and lists of commonly prescribed antibiotics, medications and doses.
+Include important phone numbers so you are readily able to find and give them to patients, or have a reference for yourself.
+In general, you should include anything that you would like to have available as a quick reference.

 When you are able to gain in depth knowledge in a certain area, it helps you empower your patients by increasing their knowledge about what they are experiencing.
 Teaching patients and helping them understand what is going on is very rewarding.

 I attend conferences, read NP journals, talk with patients.
 You will learn a great deal from your patients (ask them about their disease, what works, what doesn’t, side effects of medications, how their disease effects their life, etc.).
 You should also read and shadow other providers when you are able.
-If you know there is a unique patient coming in, ask other providers if you may tag along, present a patient to your collaborating physician, and ask what they may have done different.
+If you know there is a unique patient coming in, ask if you may tag along.
+Present a patient to your collaborating physician, and ask what they may have done different.

 The author of this blog may be compensated to provide opinion on products, services, websites and various other topics.
 Even though the authors of this blog may receive compensation for posts or advertisements, the views, opinions, and positions expressed by the authors and those providing comments are theirs alone, are not endorsed by, and do not necessarily reflect the views, opinions, and positions of GradSchools.com or EducationDynamics, LLC.
 GradSchools.com and EducationDynamics, LLC make no representations as to the accuracy, completeness, timeliness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in or resulting from this information or any losses or damages arising from its display or use.